PrefectHQ/prefect/docs/guides/deployment/docker.md

 To complete this guide, you'll need the following:

-- A Python script that declares and serves a flow.
+- A Python script that defines and serves a flow.
   - We'll use the flow script and deployment from the [Deployments](/tutorial/deployments/) tutorial.
 - Access to a running Prefect API server.
-  - You sign up for a forever free [Prefect Cloud account](https://docs.prefect.io/cloud/) or run a Prefect API server locally with `prefect server start`.
+  - You can sign up for a forever free [Prefect Cloud account](https://docs.prefect.io/cloud/) or run a Prefect API server locally with `prefect server start`.
 - [Docker Desktop](https://docs.docker.com/desktop/) installed on your machine.

 ## Writing a Dockerfile

-First let's write a directory to work from, `prefect-docker-guide`.
+First let's make a clean directory to work from, `prefect-docker-guide`.

 <div class="terminal">
 ```bash